-Creativity on the Run: 18 Apps that Support the Creative Process
+Creativity on the Run: Apps That Support the Creative Process

-Let us begin by shifting emphasis from finding the right answer to creating school cultures that encourage risk-taking and embrace ambiguity.
+Let’s begin by shifting emphasis from finding the right answer to creating cultures that encourage risk-taking and embrace ambiguity.
 Psychologist Carl Rogers believed that we repress and even hide creative talent if our working environment is not psychologically safe or grounded on unconditional acceptance and empathy.

 The Idea Catcher

-Electronic brainstorming provides a dedicated online space for asynchronous collaboration.
+Electronic brainstorming can assist with the capture of fleeting ideas and build a capacity for fluent and flexible thinking, and it provides a space for collaboration.
 This process allows individuals more time to process suggestions, and contribute ideas through a safe backchannel.

 Let’s Get Visual

-Paul Torrance defined creativity as “the process of sensing problems or gaps in information, forming ideas or hypotheses, testing, modifying these hypotheses and communicating the results.
-This process may lead to any one of many kinds of products -- verbal and nonverbal, concrete and abstract.”
+Paul Torrance defined creativity as “the process of sensing problems or gaps in information, forming ideas or hypotheses, testing, modifying these hypotheses, and communicating the results.
+This process may lead to any one of many kinds of products—verbal and nonverbal, concrete and abstract.”